ceramic-sf/quick-boi-source/bolq.md

 We cannot predict the economic impact of climate change because anything we invent could affect those predictions.
 ```

 Projecting economic impacts of climate change is not possible because any innovations we have that affect the situation will have an effect.
-So the projections will depend on prophesying what knwoledge will be created.
+So the projections will depend on prophesying what knowledge will be created.

 *Economic forecasts of climate change require the forecasting of new knowledge that affects the situation.*